MarcusAllen21/IntermediateSoftwareProject/README.md

     - On the quiz creation, you will fill in the fields and alter the information for the quiz requirments.
         - you will then select POST to complete the submition

     - on the view quizzes page, you may see all of the students quizzes by subject.
-You may click on the quizzes to get a more detailed view of ech.
+You may click on the quizzes to get a more detailed view of each.
+          - You may sort the quizzes in ascending or descending order

 - Student -
     - on the student page you may also upload discussions and view them.
 (Teacher - See 1 for reference)